patogit/lime-sdk/README.md

 While developing new features, or just testing out fixes, being able to see them in action without having to reflash a device can be useful.
 To achieve this you can spin a [QEMU](https://en.wikipedia.org/wiki/QEMU) virtual machine and boot the image with your edits.
-These instruction are based on this [document](https://lede-project.org/docs/guide-developer/test-virtual-image-using-armvirt) but are a bit more specific to LibreMesh building process.
+These instruction are based on [OpenWRT documentation](https://openwrt.org/docs/guide-user/virtualization/start) but are a bit more specific to LibreMesh building process.

 First of all you need to create your cooked version of LibreMesh firmware for the `armvirt` target, see [up here](#preparing-the-local-environment).